 - 1. Welcome on behalf of QUALICHeCK Objectives of this workshop QUALICHeCK's approach to quality and compliance.
 Peter Wouters, BBRI, Belgium - 2.
 Welcome on behalf of Boverket.
 Anders Sjelvgren and Wanda Rydholm, Boverket, Sweden - 3.
 BUILD UP Skills: European collaboration on improving the competence of the building workforce Ventilation and airtightness aspects.
 Horia Petran, URBAN-INCERC, Romania - 4.
-Addressing compliance and quality in CEN and ISO standards, Jaap Hogeling, Chair of CEN TC 371, ISSO, Netherlands - 5.
 Interaction with the audience